 How to Apply

-A brief letter describing to LE•O why the student seeks higher education in the U.S. and Canada.
+A brief letter describing to LE•O why the student seeks higher education.
 (The letter is an opportunity to discuss proposed topics of interest, their background, academic and financial merit, or to elaborate on experiences, interests or achievements highlighted in the resume/CV).

-Applications for the LE•O mentorship program are accepted on a rolling basis between now and May 30, 2019.
+Applications for the LE•O mentorship program are accepted on a rolling basis.